-Sugar also is found in processed foods and in white-refined grains like white rice and white flours.
-Even sandwich bread (yep, the whole grain kind too) is often pulverized so much that the carbohydrates in the bread quickly convert to sugar in your body.
-(I broke up with bread because it was nutritionally devoid.)
+Sugar also is found in processed foods and in white-refined grains like white rice and white flour.
+Even sandwich bread (yep, the whole grain kind, too) is often pulverized so much that the carbohydrates in the bread quickly convert to sugar in your body.

 While it’s easy to see that consuming sugar in excess is bad for your health, we all know that sugar isn’t so easy to give up.
 We crave sugar.
 We are ultra-addicted to the sweet stuff.

 Natural MD Radio with Dr. Aviva Romm, one of my favorite natural health podcasts, featured an interview with Alexandra Jamieson.
 The two talked about the importance of getting to the root cause of your cravings.
 If you can figure out why you’re craving sugar or XYZ food, then you can better equip yourself to overcome those cravings.

 These are the four root causes of sugar cravings:

 The first root cause of craving is a bacterial imbalance in the gut.
 Bad bacteria in your gut feed – and therefore craves – more sugar.

 Your impulse to reach for sweet foods is your gut telling your brain what it needs.
 The bad bacteria need sugar to survive.
 You’re just doing what your gut – or second brain – tells you to do.

 To better illustrate how this works, think about the bread-making process.
 The first three ingredients in bread are yeast, water, and sugar.
 The water will begin to activate the yeast.